chris-prener/barriers/content/background.md

 <p> </p>
 <img src="../images/04-largePark.png" class="image fit">

-An example of this type of closure is the [Ruth C. Porter Mall](https://www.stlouis-mo.gov/parks/parks/browse-parks/view-park.cfm?parkID=77&parkName=Ruth%20Porter%20Mall) in the West End neighborhood is a good example of this.
+An example of this type of closure is the [Ruth C. Porter Mall](https://www.stlouis-mo.gov/parks/parks/browse-parks/view-park.cfm?parkID=77&parkName=Ruth%20Porter%20Mall) in the West End neighborhood.
 Four blocks along this park are cut in two by the park itself, with barriers on either side of the park closing Cates Avenue, Cabanne Avenue, Enright Avenue, and Etzel Avenue.

 ### 5. Multiple Closures
 In some cases, we see multiple closures at a single intersection.
 The more common way in which these are installed is to close two opposite sides of an intersection so that traffic can proceed uninhibited on a cross street but cannot turn down either block of the closed street.
 On both sides of the intersection, traffic on the closed street must make a u-turn instead of being able to turn onto the cross street: